estadistika/estadistika.github.io/_posts/2018-6-8-Julia-Introduction-to-Data-Wrangling.md

 By default, the libraries I mentioned above are not built-in in Julia, and hence we need to install it:
 <script src="https://gist.github.com/alstat/78138748ba87580653416a6181693caa.js"></script>
 <h3 class="section">Data: nycflights13</h3>
 In order to compare Julia's capability on data wrangling with that of R's [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html), we'll reproduce the example in this [site](https://cran.rstudio.com/web/packages/dplyr/vignettes/dplyr.html).
-It uses all 336,776 flights that departed from New York City in 2013, and I have a copy of it on github.
-To download and load the data, run the following:
+It uses all 336,776 flights that departed from New York City in 2013.
+I have a copy of it on github, and the following will download and load the data:
 <script src="https://gist.github.com/alstat/c0c2bc4e5355ac55ad83fc07fa8561c8.js"></script>
 The rows of the data are not displayed as we execute <code>nycflights</code> in line 7, that's because we have a lot of columns, and by default [JuliaDB.jl](http://juliadb.org/latest/) will not print all these unless you have a big display (unfortunately, I'm using my 13 inch laptop screen, and that's why).
 Hence, for the rest of the article, we'll be using selected columns only:
 <script src="https://gist.github.com/alstat/2cde6bb6e7ede38ddcdba7d47fb1fed7.js"></script>